dstorch/dstorch.github.io/content/experience/_index.md

 MongoDB is the leading document database management system.
 I've worked on query processing at MongoDB for over a decade, and I'm in the top 12 contributors to the MongoDB server by commit count.
 The [projects](#projects) section below gives a flavor of the topics I've worked on during my tenure.
-At MongoDB, I've grown from an entry level software engineering role into my current role as a Senior Staff Engineer:
+At MongoDB, I've grown from an entry level software engineer into my current role as a Senior Staff Engineer:

 Title | Timeframe
 ------|----------